CloudFueled/aks-workshop/src/3.08 - Setup project (Argo CD)/Solution/README.md

 5. Update Application from **Lab 3.06** (Sith) to be part of the sith-project

-6. Update the image tag from the deployment in the squadron `Deployment` to 1.28.0
+6. Update the image tag from the deployment in the tie-squadron `Deployment` to `1.28.0`

+7. Update the targetRevision in the x-wing-squadron application manifest to `18.2.3`

 ---